-Washington Semester with American University
+Washington, D.C., Semester with The Washington Center or American University

-The Washington Semester provides an opportunity to "study away" in Washington, D.C., and take advantage of the resources of the nation's capital.
-Students in the program work with the policymakers and business professionals who play a vital role in American government and culture.
-Full semester credit is earned by studying in one of 10 areas: American politics, international politics, peace and conflict resolution, economic policy, journalism, justice, international business and trade, international environment/development, public law, and transforming communities.
-All programs include internships, and several involve three weeks of study abroad.
-Students interested in the program should contact Sabina Post in the Study Abroad Office.
+Elizabethtown College provides students an opportunity to "study away" in Washington, D.C., and take advantage of the resources of the nation's capital.
+Students participating will work with the policymakers and business professionals who play a vital role in American government and culture.
+Both, The Washington Center and American University programs include internships and courses.
+Students interested in the program should contact the Study Abroad Office for more information.
 Students participating in the program must acquire study away approval from the Study Abroad Office, which includes completing off-campus course approvals from the Office of Registration and Records.